infinitered/ignite/docs/quick-start/ignite-commands.md

 Manages ignite plugins

-This command allows you to add or list currently available plugins (coming soon).
+This command allows you to create a plugin or list currently available plugins (coming soon).

 When creating a plugin, you can choose to include an example component and example